oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 # PART 2 CREATE AN UPDATED WEBLOGIC IMAGE WITH A WEBLOGIC DOMAIN

-During this lab we will add instructions to Dockerfile to add rpms to our docker image.
+During this lab we will:

+1. Add instructions to Dockerfile to add rpms to our docker image.
-We will create a new docker image updated with the latest PSU, and we will install a Domain obtained from a previous migration with the wdt tool.
+2. We will create a new docker image updated with the latest PSU, and we will install a Domain obtained from a previous migration with the wdt tool.

-We will convert the tags to lower case, and we will build the Dockerfile.
+3. We will convert the tags to lower case, and we will build the Dockerfile.

 Run the below command to your linux terminal